Neustart Kultur Identity Lab

 intelligence, bipedialism…)?
 Are National identities still relevant in the age

-of globalisation or can anthropology and archaeology (with the help of art)
+of globalisation or can critical approaches to anthropology and archaeology (with the help of art)

 help us to build new, more complex and dynamic, notions of self and other,